alchermd/goat/docs/notes.md

     accidentally break it.
     - Unit tests test the application from the inside, from the point of view of the programmer.
     - Unit tests should help you to write code that’s clean and bug free.
+- The unit-test/code cycle
+    1. Run the unit tests in the terminal.
+    2. Make a minimal code change in the editor.
+    3. Repeat!